 To get better precision when geo-referencing, it's useful to precisely calculate the unique azimuth for each point by accounting for the firing timing.
-These precision azimuths may be calculated/interpolated using the timing offsets shown in Figure 9-9 on the previous page and Figure 9-10 above.
+These precision azimuths may be calculated/interpolated using the timing offsets shown in Figure 9-7 on page 65 and Figure 9-8 on the previous page.

 Consider a single data packet with 12 data blocks.
-If you assume the rotational speed is constant over the two 55.296 μs firing sequences in each data block, you can use the algorithm below to estimate a more precise azimuth angle for each point.
+The azimuth given at the beginning of each data block represents the azimuth reported at the moment the first pair of lasers in the block fire.
+If you assume the rotational speed is constant over the 55.296 μs firing sequence for each data block, you can use the algorithm below to estimate a more precise azimuth angle for each point.